Rose - Bare Root

 Buy and plant well-adapted roses for your area.
 Old roses will have the largest and most vitamin C filled hips.
 They are also the most fragrant and the best looking bushes for landscape use.
 However, any roses can be grown with this program.

 Prepare rose beds by mixing the following into existing soil to form a raised bed: 6” compost, ½” lava sand, ½” of decomposed granite, 20 lbs. of dry molasses, 20 lbs. of whole ground cornmeal, 30 lbs. zeolite and 20 lbs. of sul-po-mag per 1,000 sq. ft.
-Remove all the soil from the root balls and soak the bare roots in water with Garrett Juice and one of the mycorrhizal fungi products such as Bio S.I. per label directions.
+Remove all the soil from the root balls and soak the bare roots in water with Garrett Juice and one of the mycorrhizal fungi products per label directions.
 Spread roots out radiating from the trunk and settle the soil around plants with water.
-For root stimulation, Garrett Juice and Bio S.I. can be added to the soaking water or added when watering in the plants.
+For root stimulation, Garrett Juice can be added to the soaking water or added when watering in the plants.
 Use the products at the same mixing rates used for spraying.

 After installing the plants, cover all the soil in the beds with ½ - 1 inch of compost or earthworm castings followed by 2 - 3" of shredded native tree trimmings mulch.
 Do not pile the mulch up on the stems of the roses.

 If possible, save and use rainwater for irrigation.
 If not, add one tablespoon of apple cider vinegar per gallon of water or Garrett Juice at half spray mix rate.

 Round #1: organic fertilizer or dry molasses @ 20 lbs. / 1,000 sq. ft., zeolite @ 40 lbs. / 1,000 sq. ft. and whole ground cornmeal at 10 - 20 lbs. / 1,000 sq. ft.